Corporate Properties News Investors

 Photo Gallery

 The area is accessible from La Ronge and Otter Lake by float or ski equipped aircraft.
-It is also possible that Claude Resources would permit access from their Seabee minesite, which has an all weather airstrip.
+It is also possible that SSR Mining would permit access from their Seabee mine site, which has an all weather airstrip.
 The property can be accessed from Seabee Mine via winter drill roads.
 The Seabee Mine is connected to a 115 KV hydro electric power line from Island Falls.

 The following discoveries were also made (as per rock descriptions and hand-drawn plots in the reports):